openssh/openssh-portable/README.md

 Building liboqs requires your system to have OpenSSL 1.1.1 or higher already installed.
 It will automatically be detected if it is under `/usr` or another standard location.
 Otherwise, you may need to specify it with `-DOPENSSL_ROOT_DIR=<path-to-system-openssl-dir>` added to the `cmake` command.

 ### Step 2: Build the fork

+See the [Build-time Customisation](#build-time-customisation) section below for configure options.
+If you plan on installing OpenSSH to your system, then you will usually want to specify destination paths.

 Run the following: